-When a birth occurs, the physician, midwife, or other birth attendant is required to complete a birth certificate and file it with the central Vital Statistics office in Dover within 10 days, where it is registered, permanently filed and prepared for data entry.
+When a birth occurs, the physician, midwife, or other birth attendant is required to complete a birth certificate and submit it to the central Office of Vital Statistics in Dover within 10 days, where it is registered and permanently filed.
 For hospital births, the medical records staff generally completes the birth certificate.
-The physician, attendant at birth, or hospital administrator signs the completed form before it is forwarded to the Vital Statistics office.
+The physician, attendant at birth, or hospital administrator signs the completed form before it is forwarded to the Office of Vital Statistics.

 Although the physician is responsible for completing the cause of death section on the death certificate, the funeral director completes the remaining sections.
-It is the funeral director's responsibility to file the certificate with one of the county Vital Statistics offices within 72 hours of the death.
+It is the funeral director's responsibility to file the certificate with one of the county Office of Vital Statistics within 72 hours of the death.

 Fetal death certificates are required to be filed for any fetus which weighs at least 350 grams or, if the weight is unknown, reached at least 20 weeks of gestation.
 These certificates are handled in much the same way as death certificates, with the physician completing the cause of death section and the funeral director completing the remaining sections.
-These certificates are then filed with one of the county Vital Statistics offices.
+These certificates are then filed with one of the county Office of Vital Statistics.

 When a couple decides to marry in Delaware, they provide one of the three county Clerks of Peace with the information needed to complete a marriage license.
 The couple then takes the license to an officiant.
-After performing the marriage, the officiant signs and dates the license and returns it to the Clerk of the Peace who forwards a copy to the Vital Statistics office.
+After performing the marriage, the officiant signs and dates the license and returns it to the Clerk of the Peace who forwards a copy to the Office of Vital Statistics.